pylonide/pylon/doc/terms/bindingrules.md

 ## Processors

  There are several ways to convert the data retrieved from the xml data into the needed string or boolean.
-The following example uses {@link term.livemarkup live markup}
- to determine the icon by the extension of the filename:
+The following example uses [live markup](./livemarkup.html) to determine the icon by the extension of the filename:

  ```xml